cuba-platform/imap-addon/README.md

 The *Advanced* section provides a set of additional options for connecting to an email server.

-* *Custom Flag*: specify a custom flag
+* *Custom Flag*: specify a custom flag.
 * *Use trash folder to remove emails*: if checked, then it is possible to specify a trash folder of a current mailbox (the *Trash Folder* field becomes available).
 The setting works as follows: if an email is moved to the specified folder on the email server, `EmailDeletedImapEvent` occurs (for more details, see [Event Types](#event-types)).
 * *Use custom event generator class*: if checked, it is possible to specify a custom class that defines additional logic for connecting to an IMAP server, handling events, etc. If the current setting is enabled, the *Event Generator Class* lookup field becomes available.
 To learn how to register a custom event generator class, please refer to [Registering Custom IMAP Implementation Class](#registering-custom-imap-implementation-class).
 * *Use proxy*: if checked, proxy settings become available (see the description below).